qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 All openSUSE Geo repositories can be found here: https://download.opensuse.org/repositories/Application:/Geo/

-To install QGis packages on OpenSuse:
+To install QGIS packages on OpenSuse:

    sudo zypper in qgis qgis-plugin-grass

-To install QGis on OpenSuse microOS (now Aeon or Kalpa), use Distrobox:
+To install QGIS on OpenSuse microOS (now Aeon or Kalpa), use Distrobox:

    distrobox-create Distrobox -i registry.opensuse.org/opensuse/distrobox:latest &&\
    distrobox-enter Distrobox